jpflandrs/MSGlimpse/README.md

 - The letters [A,T,G,C,N] are readable only when ```alphabet_size``` is set to 20, under this value the output is fuzzy.
 Usually the ``alphabet_size``` value is set to 4 and the output is only composed of colored squares.

+## Why Luxor

+- Why not ?
+Luxor is a **great** tool in pure Julia.

+- I like Luxor and I am used to so that the solution was easy to write.

 ## License

 Avalaible under the CECIL license terms.